iiccsss/iiccsss.github.io/_pages/venue.md

 ### Joint dinner

 As every year we plan to have a dinner with the speakers and participants.
-Further details will follow.
+This year's dinner will take place at the amazing Hacienda Mexian Restaurant (https://haciendarestaurant.de/).
+There will be a menu with several choices for starter, main course, and dessert, and with one drink included, for 33 Euro, corresponding to the deposit (see [registration](https://www.iiccsss.org/registration/)).
+You can sign up for the dinner in the registration form (if you cannot make it, please let us know until 1 week before the summer school, and you will get the deposit back as everyone not taking part in the dinner).

 <!-- <div class="row">
 We hope that both speakers and summer school participants will join us for dinner at [Weinkrüger](https://www.weinkrüger.de) (Marienstraße 18, 49074 Osnabrück) on Wednesday, 11 September, at 18.30.